ankittiwaari/node-file-sync/README.md

 }
 ```
 ## Using the app
-1- Just run node index.js -u to upload the zip archive of the `localDirectory` to `path` on server.
+1- Run `npm run upload` to upload the zip archive of the `localDirectory` to `path` on server.
+2- Run `npm run download` to download the zip archive of files from `path` on server to `localDirectory` locally.